When it comes to property investment you’ll often hear two conflicting philosophies advocated.

-The point being: the availability of negative gearing in the future is not guaranteed, so you should never invest in a property simply because it offers tax advantages.
+Note: The availability of negative gearing in the future is not guaranteed, so you should never invest in a property simply because it offers tax advantages.

 This is the last place you want to end up as a landlord, so it’s essential that you do your research, engage with experts, and create a clear picture of what you wish to achieve as a property investor.

-Once you have this, you can then start working backwards and create a plan to help you get from A (where you are now) to B (where you wish to be).
+Once you have this, you can then start working backward and create a plan to help you get from A (where you are now) to B (where you wish to be).

 One thing that remains true regardless of which strategy you use is that the earlier you start acquiring assets, the better.

 There’s a saying:

 The best time to buy a property was 20 years ago.
 The next best time is today.